Saturday, October 29, 2016

 The aroma from the start was suspect as there was no root beer aroma.
 I could tell there was vanilla and slight licorice.
 There was something strange as well.

-At first drink I knew this was going to be a difficult review to write, as I really try to find something that makes the root beer enjoyable.
-This was more like tonic water with a combination of fruit and vinegar at the same time.
-This brew has a sodium content twice of that I have ever seen at 170 mg.
-The must need to salt to lessen the vinegar taste?
+At the first drink, I knew this would be a difficult review to write, as I try to find something that makes root beer enjoyable.
+This was more like tonic water with a combination of fruit and vinegar.
+This brew has a sodium content twice that I have ever seen, at 170 mg.
+Does it need salt to lessen the vinegar taste?

 Head –1.0 out of 3 mugs

-The head was fine bubbles that did not have the sense as the real froth I typically see on a root beer.
-Rather disappointing.
+The head was fine bubbles that did not have the sense of the real froth I typically see on a root beer.
+This was rather disappointing.

 Zip – 0.5 out of 3 mugs

-Almost want to give it a higher score, but the only zip I get is from the vinegar and sodium.
-Nothing unique and it is hard to say this is a root beer.
-In fact, when I have a mineral water with stevia drops, I found it more overall zip and enjoyable.
+I want to give it a higher score, but the only zip I get is from the vinegar and sodium.
+Nothing is unique about this, and it is hard to say this is a root beer.
+In fact, when I have mineral water with stevia drops, it is more enjoyable overall.

 Post Consumption Impression – 0.75 out of 3 mugs

-I really found the more I sipped, the less I liked it.
-Although, it has a hint of vanilla, which I like, that is all.
+The more I sipped, the less I liked it.
+Although it has a hint of vanilla, which I like, that is all.
 Nothing else resembled a root beer.

 Would I recommend this at 3.25 out of 12 mugs?

-This is one I would shy from, if you are looking for a root beer.
+I would shy away from this if you are looking for a root beer.

 OTHER RATINGS